qlemaire22/2048/README.md

-﻿# Projet 2048
+# Projet 2048

-Théo PONTON
-Quentin LEMAIRE
+Quentin LEMAIRE - Théo PONTON

-a
+Implementation of the 2048 game in C++.